Stat Pack: How Indian goal scorers, from IM Vijayan to Sunil Chhetri, have fared in the SAFF Championship?

 Pakistan - 1

+Bhaichung Bhutia leads the charts against Bangladesh with his three strikes.
+He and Chhetri both have scored thrice against Maldives to occupy pole position.
+The former Indian captain is also the most successful striker against Sri Lanka along with Robin Singh as both of them have two goals.

+Against Nepal, five players are tied with two goals each.
+They are Mehtab Hossain, Sushil Kumar Singh, Lallianzuala Chhangte, Chhetri and Bhutia.

-However, there are several other goal scorers who have netted only once for India in SAFF.
+However, there are several other goal scorers who have netted only once for India in the SAFF Championship.
 They are as follows:

 - Amit Das (Maldives)